kiavashp/kiavashp.github.io/docs/_words/masked-bandits.md

 Where the sun is three squares in a white and rigid sky

-and traces of green sit
+and the green that's left
-in planters and frames
+sits in planters and frames

 I've woken to the sound of
 saws through rotted trunk

 They're fighting their way in
-like they can't get enough
+and I struggle to get up

-The floor is shaking
+The floor is shaking so loud
-so loud that I forget
+that I almost forget

 There's a door, I can leave
 It's not all covered yet